chebyshev_polynomial#

 - Parameters:

-target_dimension (Union[int, MultivariatePolynomialSingleABC]) – The new spatial dimension.
-It must be larger than or equal to the current dimension of the polynomial.
-Alternatively, another instance of polynomial that has a higher dimension, a consistent underlying
+target_dimension (int) – The new spatial dimension.
+It must be larger than or equal to the current spatial dimension of the polynomial.

 - Returns: